 - Are staff voiding their own transactions?

-- Are staff restricted from performing self or family purchases?
+- Staff are restricted from performing self or family purchases?

 - Do staff understand how to handle damaged or defective products?

 More ways to improve your loss prevention standards and lower shrink:

 - Loss Prevention Challenges in Retail

 - 3 Types of Audits Every Retailer Should Conduct